rapid7/metasploit-framework/docs/metasploit-framework.wiki/kerberos/service_authentication.md

 Metasploit stores tickets for future use in a user configurable way as controlled by the `KrbCacheMode` datastore option.
-When a user attempts to use Kerberos to authenticate to a remote service such as SMB, if the cache mode is read-enabled (e.g. set to `read-only` or `read-write`) and Metasploit is connected to a database, it will attempt to fetch an existing ticket using the following steps.
+When a user attempts to use Kerberos to authenticate to a remote service such as SMB, if the cache mode is read-enabled (e.g. set to `read-only` or `read-write`) and Metasploit is connected to a database, it will attempt to fetch an existing ticket using the following steps targeting SMB for example purposes.

+1. If an external ticket is specified in the `${Prefix}::Krb5Ccname` option, that ticket will be used instead of the cache.
-1. First Metasploit will use the datastore options, including the target host and username to search though the stored tickets for an SMB-specific Ticket Granting Service (TGS).
+2. When using the cache, Metasploit will first use the datastore options, including the target host and username to search though the stored tickets for an SMB-specific Ticket Granting Service (TGS).
 If one is found, it will be used.
    Tickets that are expired will not be used.
-2. If no TGS is found, Metasploit will repeat the search process looking for a Ticket Granting Ticket (TGT).
+3. If no TGS is found, Metasploit will repeat the search process looking for a Ticket Granting Ticket (TGT).
 If one is found, it will be used to contact the Key Distribution Center (KDC) and request a TGS for authentication to the SMB service.
-3. If no TGT is found, Metasploit will contact the KDC and authenticate using the username and password from the datastore to request a TGT then an SMB-specific TGS before authenticating to the SMB service.
+4. If no TGT is found, Metasploit will contact the KDC and authenticate using the username and password from the datastore to request a TGT then an SMB-specific TGS before authenticating to the SMB service.

 If the cache mode is write-enabled (e.g. set to `write-only` or `read-write`) then any ticket, either TGT or TGS that is